In this lesson, we’ll be teaching you how to say “thank you” in Japanese.

 Since the Japanese “3” is pronounced さん(san) and its “9” pronounced きゅう(kyuu), 39 is used as text-shorthand to thank someone.

 How to respond to “Thank you” in Japanese?

 There are many different ways of responding to thank you in Japanese.
 Similar to the factors you’ll consider when saying thank you, responding to thank you depends on who you are replying to or what relationship you have with that person.

 If you want to reply with formality because you’re speaking to someone who has a higher status than you, then you can use this phrase どう致しまして (dou itashimasite).
 You can also say どうも ありがとう ございました (doumo arigatou gozaimashita).

 So there you have it.
-Some of the best thank you words in Japanese that any speaker should be aware of.
+Any speaker should be aware of some of the best thank you words in Japanese.
 As much as was covered here, this list is not inclusive of all the ways to say thank you (insane, right?)
 At least now you’ve got an insight into the intricacies of the gratitude system of Japan.